Soft BIBD and Product Gradient Codes: Kronecker Product Gradient Codes

-We establish the normalized worst-case squared error performance for Kronecker products of two FRCs, an FRC with a BIBD, and two BIBDs in Theorems~\ref{thm:err_kron_frc},~\ref{thm:err-frc-bibd}, and~\ref{thm:err_kron_bibd} respectively.
+We establish the normalized worst-case squared error performance for Kronecker products of two FRCs, an FRC with a BIBD, two BIBDs, and two Soft BIBDs in Theorems~\ref{thm:err_kron_frc}-\ref{thm:err_kron_prob_bibd}.
 For convenience, we extend the domain of FRC error expression in~\eqref{eqn:frc-err} to the set of real numbers.
 For an $(n,k,l,r)$-FRC $G^\mathrm{F}$ and any real number $0 \le s\le n$, let

 \begin{theorem} Let $G^{\mathrm{F}_i}$ be an $(n_i,k_i,l_i,r_i)$-FRC for $i=1,2$.
 Then for any $s\in[n_1n_2]$,

 \end{theorem}